Quench Dynamics in Holographic First-Order Phase Transition: Holographic setup

 According to the first law of thermodynamics $F=-sdT$ with $F$ being the free energy density, the homogeneous phases can be classified into three types.
 The first type is the thermodynamically stable phase, which lies on the upper branch with an entropy density greater than that of point $A$ and on the lower branch with an entropy density less than that of point $D$.
 The positions of points $A$ and $D$ are determined by requiring that the corresponding free energy densities are equal to each other at the critical temperature $T_c=0.247$.
 The difference in the entropy density between points $A$ and $D$ indicates the discontinuity of the first derivative of the free energy density with respect to the temperature at $T_c$, signaling a thermal first-order phase transition in the canonical ensemble.
 The second type is referred to as the metastable phase, which includes the supercooled region $AB$ and the superheated region $CD$.
 The third type is the spinodal region between points $B$ and $C$, which is thermodynamically unstable.
 Interestingly, there is a close relationship between thermodynamic instability and dynamical instability.
 Roughly speaking, the thermodynamically stable (unstable) phase is also linearly dynamically stable (unstable) while the metastable phase is linearly dynamically stable but nonlinearly dynamically unstable.

 The intermediate dynamical process of the above nonlinearly dynamical instability as well as the final state driven by either linearly or nonlinearly dynamical instability is related to the inhomogeneous phase in Fig. \ref{fig:phase_diagram}.
 Specifically, the inhomogeneous state in the region $BE$ and the region $CF$ with only one linearly unstable mode serve as the critical state for the metastable phase to undergo toward the linearly stable phase-separated phase lying in the region $EF$.
-Such a phase-separated phase, formed by phase A and phase D joined by a domain wall in between, also serves as the final state of the thermodynamically unstable phase under tiny perturbations.
+Such a phase-separated phase, formed by phase A and phase D joined by a domain wall in between, also serves as the final state of the thermodynamically unstable phase under tiny perturbations. {Since the dual boundary system of the inhomogeneous state has spatial dependence, the physical results here are affected by the size of the boundary space, which is reflected in the fact that the black curve representing the inhomogeneous states in the figure adjusts accordingly as the size of the system changes.
+On the one hand, in a finite volume, the spatial size can limit the spinodal instability, causing points $B$ and $C$ to move toward the center of the spinodal region \cite{Bea:2020ees}.
+On the other hand, in the infinite volume limit, points $E$ and $F$ will coincide with points $A$ and $D$ respectively, resulting in the entropy density of the phase separation region covering the entire $AD$ interval.
+In our work, we choose the period length in $x$-direction of space to be a finite but large value $L_{x}=24\pi$ to suppress the influence of the size effect on dynamics to a certain extent.}